A few weeks ago (September

 vanished leaving shredded aluminium and packing material plastered

-around the equipment.
+around the inside of the equipment.

 I'm afraid that capacitor reliability